-ISTANBUL, March 10 (Reuters) - Turkey ordered the release of 19 men convicted of plotting a coup, days after an ex-military chief was freed in a case now entwined in a power struggle between Prime Minister Tayyip Erdogan and a U.S.-based Muslim cleric.
+ISTANBUL, March 10 (Reuters) - Turkey ordered the release of five men convicted of plotting a coup, days after an ex-military chief was freed in a case that has come to highlight a power struggle between Prime Minister Tayyip Erdogan and a U.S.-based Islamic cleric.

-The 19 people, including prominent journalists, lawyers, retired military officers, a convicted gang leader and the killer of a top court judge, were among hundreds convicted in the “Ergenekon” case, which lay at the heart of Erdogan’s drive to break the political power of Turkey’s military.
+The five - a journalist, two lawyers, a retired colonel and a convicted gang leader - were among hundreds convicted in the “Ergenekon” case, which played a central role in Erdogan’s drive to break the political power of Turkey’s military.

 Cleric Fethullah Gulen is widely believed to have helped Erdogan by using a network of supporters in the judicary and police to drive the Ergenekon trial forward.
 But the two men have since fallen out and the government now suggests the defendants may have been unjustly treated.

-In emotional comments on emerging from almost six years in jail, journalist Tuncay Ozkan said: “Turkey is today in a very dramatic situation, resembling a country on the edge of a cliff.
+In emotional comments on his release after six years jail, journalist Tuncay Ozkan said: “Turkey is today in a very dramatic situation, resembling a country on the edge of a cliff.
 We cannot leave it in the hands of thieves and murderers.”

-Retired General Ilker Basbug, the former chief of Turkey’s armed forces, spoke with similar bitterness about his incarceration when he was released on Friday.
+Retired General Ilker Basbug, the former chief of Turkey’s armed forces, spoke with similar bitterness about his incarceration on his release last Friday.